 - The value of Bitcoin is unstable and that is an understatement at the time of writing this article.
 You may want to be careful about stocking up more bitcoins at this point of time.

 - The pitfalls of accepting cryptocurrency are many.
 You have no way to track the transaction at a later date, making accounting a nightmare.

-- Bitcoins are not legal tender in several countries that they are not regulated by a Government.
+- Bitcoins are not legal tender in several countries.
 As a result, they are a means of tax evasion, a practice that can land you in soup later.
 It is best that you conduct only very low-value transactions with bitcoins.

 The prohibitively high transaction fee on a payment gateway means more retailers begin adapting to mobile wallet payments.
 They work well for consumers too, because paying through a wallet is a seamless and fast experience.

 2018 will not yet be the year of bitcoin payments, as everyone waits impatiently for some framework or regulation around their use.
 For example, if someone were to buy a lot of arms and pay with bitcoins, would the vendor be legally responsible for the consequences?

 As a retailer, you can begin the year on a good note by accepting retail payments through several different mobile wallets across all your sales channels.